After moving into a house with crayon on nearly every wall, I became a crayon-removal expert.

-The day we found our home, it was immaculate.
+When we bought our home, it was immaculate.
 The floors were gleaming, the paint was spotless, and the massive run of cedar on the walls of our stairway was beautiful.
-We made an offer and jumped up and down for 60 days in anticipation of ‘the big move.'
+We made an offer, got the house, and waited 60 days in anticipation of ‘the big move.'
 On the day of the walk-through, the house looked pretty much the same.
 Of course, there were boxes here and there, but the house's overall condition was visually flawless.

-We moved in the next day to the shock of our lives: The children who lived in the house decided to give us a house-warming present.
-They got artistic in just about every room with crayons!
-That's right; we had crayon marks in just about every room of the house.
+We moved in the next day to the shock of our lives: the children who lived in the house had decided to give us a house-warming present.
+They got artistic in just about every room with crayons.
+Every room!

 How to Get Crayon Off Any Surface

 Over the course of nine months, I have become a crayon-removal expert.
 Crayons in a Jacuzzi tub?
 No problem!
 The kids drew on the window screens with crayons?
 I've got a solution.
 Crayon on cedar planks?
 Now that was a tough one, but I finally got it under control.

 The next time little Picasso decides to draw you a masterpiece on your walls, windows, or furniture with crayon, relax.
 Here are some tips to help you remove crayon marks from everything.

 One of the quickest methods to remove crayons from walls is WD-40.
 If you have flat paint on your walls, be forewarned that WD-40 is a lubricant and will most likely leave a grease mark.
 Soap and water, Mr. Clean, or a degreaser will remove any oily smudges left by the WD-40.
 Another method is baking soda and warm water, wipe with a sponge (nothing too abrasive, you don't want to damage your paint).